Mobile-Services-BLR/mobile-services-workshop/1_Cloud_SDK_for_Android/Tutorial_3/README.md

 4) In this section, the object cell will be configured to show a product’s name, category, description and price.
 As well, a separator decoration will be added between cells, and the sort order will be modified.

-    In Android Studio, on Windows press Ctrl+N or on a Mac press command+O and type ProductsListActivity to open ProductsListFragment.java
+    In Android Studio, on Windows press Ctrl+N or on a Mac press command+O and type ProductsListFragment to open ProductsListFragment.java

     On Windows press Ctrl+F12 or on a Mac press command+F12 and type populateObjectCell to move to the populateObjectCell method.